Why the Republican Party Will Come to Regret Rolling Back DACA

 But you’d expect me to say that.
 I’ll try to separate my opinion that this is a needless and destructive decision from my observation of how it fits in the flow of U.S. handling of such issues.
 To take the players and issues in order:

-Attorney General Jeff Sessions
+Jeff Sessions

 In a way, he is the most honorable participant in this entire spectacle.
-The decision he announced is in total, consistent harmony with his long career in public life.
+The decision he announced is in total, consistent harmony with his long career in public life (which of course includes being rejected by a Republican-controlled Senate for a federal judgeship in the 1980s because of allegations of racial bias).
 He announced the DACA decision in language that was either consciously crafted or instinctively chosen to appeal to an anti-immigrant (and anti-Obama) base.
 Sessions went out of his way to call DACA entrants like Ernestor de la Rosa “illegal immigrants” who were here because of an “unconstitutional” overreach by Obama.
 On the merits of the “unconstitutional” claim, please check out this rebuttal by Ian Millhiser.
 Still, there’s no doubt that Sessions believes what he is saying and considers this a good day for him, his people, and the causes to which he has devoted his life.

 I won’t call him the least honorable participant, since there’s such competition for that title.
 But in leaving this announcement to the same attorney general he was trying to ridicule into quitting only six weeks ago, a man who usually prefers center stage was acting out of character, to say the least.
 Was he suddenly camera-shy because he had so often promised not to do what Sessions just announced?
 Was he edging toward what we’ve come to know as the “Jared and Ivanka hand-wring” posture, in which he wants it known that he is “troubled” by the very step that his administration is about to take?

-Was he unclear (as the latest New York Times account suggests) about what this new policy would actually mean?
+Or was Trump unclear (as the latest New York Times account suggests) about what this new policy would actually mean?
 We can’t know the reason.
 But try as he might to wring his hands, or wash them of this policy, he’s stuck with the results.

 The U.S. Congress